|Vmo||Max Operating Speed||350 KIAS|

 The autopilot will capture the localizer needle and steer us to the runway laterally.
 The primary flight display will show “LOC *” followed by “LOC” in the top row.
 No action required.

 When your airspeed matches the -S speed you are slow enough for the next flap setting.
-As shown for the first stage of flap, click the flap lever or use other methods to increase flaps to two.
+As shown for the first stage of flap, use the mouse wheel over the flap lever or use the shortcut “f” or other methods to increase flaps to two.

 When the glide slope diamond moves towards the center of the scale the autopilot will capture it because we armed the approach earlier.
 Now is a good time to select the gear down and help us decrease the speed further and get it to the -F, flap retraction speed in case of go-around.